-Historically, advisors building multi-asset portfolios have turned to bonds to provide their clients with three things: income/return, capital preservation, and equity diversification.
+Historically, advisors building multi-asset portfolios have looked to bonds to provide their clients with three things: income/returns, capital preservation, and equity diversification.

 The global financial crisis solidified US Treasuries as the ultimate provider of each of these characteristics within portfolios.
 In the subsequent decade, low and stable inflation, bond purchases by central banks (quantitative easing, or “QE”), and stable government budget deficits created a positive backdrop for long-dated fixed income.
 Upward sloping yield curves also meant that longer-term investors out-earned cash despite relatively low absolute yield levels.

 The aftermath of the global pandemic upended many of the previous decade’s asset allocation rules of thumb, including the primacy of bonds as an uncontested complement to equities.
-Inflation has jumped and remains volatile, central banks have shifted to selling bonds (quantitative tightening), and fiscal policy has again become a market risk.
-On the pricing side, elevated cash rates and inverted yield curves mean that additional duration translates into lower yields and lower income.
-This changed environment has many asset allocators rethinking their strategic allocations.
+Inflation has jumped and remains volatile, many central banks have shifted to selling bonds (quantitative tightening), and fiscal policy has again become a market risk.
+On the pricing side, low term premiums at the long end of the yield curves are inconsistent with elevated inflation and trade uncertainty.
+This uncertain environment has many asset allocators rethinking their strategic allocations.

 Fixed income characteristics over the decades

-Source: BlackRock, with data from Morningstar Direct as of March 31, 2024.
-Standard deviation based on monthly returns of the Bloomberg Aggregate Bond Index.
-Correlation based on monthly returns of the Bloomberg Aggregate Bond Index and S&P 500 Index.
+Source: BlackRock, with data from Morningstar Direct as of December 31, 2025.
+Standard deviation and correlation based on monthly returns of the Bloomberg Aggregate Bond Index and S&P 500 Index.
 Correlation describes the relationship that exists between two variables, in this case stocks and bonds.
 A positive correlation means stocks and bonds move in the same direction.
 A negative correlation means they move in opposite directions.
 Index performance is for illustrative purposes only.
 Indexes are unmanaged and one cannot invest directly in an index.
 Past performance does not guarantee or indicate future results.

 The good news is that diversification is an “and” story.
 In our view, liquid alternatives and fixed income should sit together as strategic complements within a well-constructed multi-asset portfolio.